-The National League for Nursing and Sigma Theta Tau International (STTI) grant supports research that advances the science of nursing education.
-Made possible through an individual donor gift, the grant will be used to advance the science of nursing education through the use of technology in the dissemination of knowledge.
+The National League for Nursing and Sigma Foundation for Nursing grant supports research that advances the science of nursing education.
+Made possible through an individual donor gift, the grant aims to advance the science of nursing education and learning through the use of technology in dissemination of knowledge.

 This is an annual award of $5000 to one nurse researcher or doctoral dissertation student to support the use of technology in nursing education research.
-Funds for this award are made possible from a gift from Dr. Diane Billings to Sigma Theta Tau International Foundation for Nursing's research endowment.
+Funds for this award are made possible from a gift from Dr. Diane Billings to Sigma Foundation for Nursing's research endowment.
+The funding for this grant is administered by Sigma and does not cover expenses incurred prior to the disbursement of funds.
+Sigma will disburse funds by November 1 of the year awarded.
 The recipient will also receive a one-year membership from the NLN.

-- Applicants must provide evidence that the proposed study has been approved by their dissertation or scholarly project committee and that IRB approval has been obtained, where applicable.
+- Applicants must provide evidence that the proposed study has been approved by their dissertation or scholarly project committee AND that IRB/REC approval has been obtained, where applicable.
+Funds will not be distributed by Sigma until IRB/REC approval is provided.

-- Proposed studies must be clearly focused on advancing the science of nursing education through the use of technology in the dissemination of knowledge and must relate to one or more of the NLN Priorities for Research in Nursing Education.
+- Proposed studies must be clearly focused on advancing the science of nursing education and learning through the use of technology in dissemination of knowledge and must relate to one or more of the NLN Priorities for Research in Nursing Education.

 - The proposal must be submitted electronically by a specified deadline.
 Incomplete proposals or proposals submitted after this time will not be accepted for review.